sandeshwar/market-pulse-frontend/server/rust_api/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.# Market Pulse Rust API
+This project is licensed under the MIT License - see the LICENSE file for details.

+# Market Pulse Rust API

 This is a high-performance Rust API for the Market Pulse application.
-It provides endpoints for accessing market data and symbols with extremely low latency.
+It provides endpoints for accessing Indian market data and symbols with extremely low latency.

 ## Features

-- Symbol search with efficient caching
+- Symbol search for Indian stocks (NSE) with efficient caching
 - Historical price data (planned)
 - Real-time updates (planned)